bohyunshin/fm/README.md

 ### Dataset

 Currently, only criteo dataset is supported.

-Download it in [this link](https://ailab.criteo.com/criteo-sponsored-search-conversion-log-dataset/) before running experiment and place it in `data/criteo` directory.
+- For non-kaggle data, download it in [this link](https://ailab.criteo.com/criteo-sponsored-search-conversion-log-dataset/) before running experiment and specify file path for `CriteoSearchData`
+- For kaggle data, download it in [this link](https://ailab.criteo.com/ressources/) and specify file path for `train.txt`.

 ### Quick Start